freedomofpress/encryption-works/encryption_works.md

 ## Off-the-Record (OTR) Chat

-# Off-The-Record (OTR)

 Some instant message chat programs, such as Google Talk, support adding a layer of encryption to conversations.
 With this end-to-end encryption software, called "Off the Record" (OTR), you can have secure chats using Google Talk and Facebook chat without Google or Facebook ever being able to see the contents of your conversation.

-## A Note About Gmail's "off the record" function.
+### A Note About Gmail's "off the record" function.

 ![Google's version of "Off the Record" isn't secure.](http://i.imgur.com/B2rO58t.png)

-While using Google Talk in a web browser, there's a setting to go "off the record," and it's useful to differentiate between this feature and what the software Off-the-Record offers.
-Essentially, Google's "off the record" function turns off logging.
-This takes the conversation "off the record" in the literal sense, but there's no way of telling if Google keeps a log of the conversation that isn't publicly displayed.
+While using Google Talk on gmail.com, there's a setting to go "off the record," and it's useful to differentiate between this feature and what the software Off-the-Record offers.
+Essentially, Google's "off the record" function does not display a conversation log to the user.
+This takes the conversation "off the record" in the literal sense, but users aren't given any reason to believe Google isn't still saving or reading the chat logs.
 In comparison, conversations over Google Talk which have the Off the Record software layer installed aren't readable to anyone except the participants, including Google.
 This is far more secure.

-## About OTR
+### About OTR

 OTR is used for two things: **encrypting the contents** of real-time instant message conversations and **verifying the identity** of people you chat with.
 Identity verification is important, and something many OTR users neglect to do.
 While OTR is more user-friendly than other types of encryption, there are some things you should know about OTR to understand it fully and know what attacks against it are possible.